chrisdxie/reminiscent_tracker/README.md

 ## How to run the tracker

 See [MTCF_example.ipynb](MTCF_example.ipynb) for an example of how to use the tracker.
 In order to run this file, Jupyter Notebook must be installed.
-This repository provides a few [OTB](http://cvlab.hanyang.ac.kr/tracker_benchmark/index.html)/[VOT](http://www.votchallenge.net/) videos which you can run the tracker on.
+This repository provides a few [OTB](http://cvlab.hanyang.ac.kr/tracker_benchmark/index.html)/[VOT](http://www.votchallenge.net/) videos which you can run the tracker on in the [videos](videos/) folder.

 Notes:

-* the Jupyter Notebook should be run in the directory in which it lives, otherwise the filepaths must be manually adjusted.
+* the notebook should be run in the directory in which it lives, otherwise the filepaths must be manually adjusted.
+* In the notebook, you can choose between `[HOG, HOG+CN, VGG16]` feature representations.
-* Upon running the notebook, Keras will automatically download a pre-trained VGG16 model if you haven’t done so before.
+* Upon running the notebook with VGG16 features, Keras will automatically download a pre-trained VGG16 model if you haven’t done so before.

 ## Citation
 Our code is released under GPLv3.